Philip Citroën: Claims attributed to Citroën

+Abel Basti's claims

 In 2023, Argentine author Abel Basti, who has written extensively on Hitler's supposed escape to South America, published a book about his research of the purported photo.
-It includes a Colombian foreigner document about Citroën and the original photograph—said to be provided by his son, who reputedly inherited and safeguarded it (in one case from theft).
-Basti asserts that Citroën was multilingual and had royal ties as well as some Jewish ancestry.
+It includes a Colombian foreigner document about Citroën and an alleged copy of the original photograph—said to be provided by his son, who reputedly inherited and safeguarded it (in one case even surviving a burglary).
+Basti cites a supposed facial-recognition expert as determining that Hitler is shown in the image.
+Basti further asserts that Citroën was multilingual and had royal ties as well as some Jewish ancestry.
 He reputedly fought the Axis powers as a submariner with the Royal Netherlands Navy.

-Allied leadership supposedly issued him a document of safe conduct on 18 June 1945 in Berlin, granting him immunity in Soviet areas of occupied Germany.
+According to Basti, Allied leadership supposedly issued Citroën a document of safe conduct on 18 June 1945 in Berlin, granting him immunity in Soviet areas of occupied Germany.
 (Basti surmises that this was due to Allied Intelligence employing Citroën on an unknown task, perhaps in May 1945.)
 Citroën reportedly returned to the Netherlands before immigrating to Venezuela.
 Basti allegedly confirmed his presence in Tunja and found the residence from the photo.
+Another alleged photo of Citroën with his family shows the double doors in the background of the claimed print as well as a similar chair.
+A further photo allegedly shows Hitler in Buenos Aires with a receding hairline and longer hair in back, resembling his microfilm depiction.

-The author suggests that the image was taken as proof of the living Hitler.
-Basti posits that Citroën offered Hitler support from alleged Nazi supporters like Prince Bernhard of the Netherlands, whom Basti ties to Citroën's brother, François.
-Basti contends that François was the architect of Hitler's 1945 escape.
+Basti posits that Citroën offered Hitler support from alleged Nazi supporters like Prince Bernhard of the Netherlands, whom Basti ties to Citroën's brother, François (claiming some photos to show the two together).
+Basti contends with no further evidence that François hatched Hitler's 1945 escape from Berlin.
+The author suggests that, in order to maintain Dutch support, the infamous photograph was taken to prove that Hitler was still alive.